rekhaDevs/samagragovernance.in/src/pages/team/index.md

       College, Thanjavur.
 He has worked extensively in the consulting and investment banking industries and produced high-end business-to-business and consumer-facing designs.
-He has worked with one of the Big 3 Consulting firms and two of the top-10 Investment Banking companies.\n\nHe works as a graphics designer at Samagra.
+He has worked with one of the Big 3 Consulting firms and two of the top-10 Investment Banking companies.

+      Prasanna manages all creatives for Samagra.
     image: /img/Prasanna.jpg
     linkedInProfile: 'https://www.linkedin.com/in/a-lourdu-pownraj-prasanna-786a1a132'
     name: Prasanna A